One out of the many ways to generate revenue from the stock market is through day trading and thus finding a right trade

+One out of the many ways to generate revenue from the stock market is through day trading and thus finding a right trade

-One of the most pressing issues faced by the traders is to find a profitable trade among thousands of stocks.
+One of the most pressing issues faced by the traders is to find a right trade among thousands of stocks.

-Following are points that may help traders to find potential trades for the day.
+Following are points that may help traders to find potential right trades for the day.

 1. Market analysis

-A trader should have an early start to the trading day, and should start his prep work at least an hour before the start of the markets.
+A trader should have an early start to the trading day, and should start his preparation work at least an hour before the start of the markets.

-He should utilize this time to analyze any latest macro or micro news flow, international markets, geo- political happenings, crude and currency movements, reading news and views that may have an impact on any particular stock or sector on that day.
+He should utilize this time to analyze any latest macro or micro news flow, international markets, geo- political happenings, crude and currency movements, reading news and views that may have an impact on any particular stock (right trade) or sector on that day.

 This provides him with a fair bit of idea where the market may head and which sectors and companies can he place his bet upon.